 - a.
-Tasers will only be deployed in a corrections setting by a certified Taser operator, and in accordance with DCAJ Policies CD- 8-9 Defensive Tool Control, CD-8-12 Cell and Area Extractions, CD-10-13 Mental Health and DCSO Policy 5.02 Use of Force, Specific Instrumentality.
-The application of a Taser will be allowed by the assigned operator and based on their evaluation for the application. - b.
-Any incident involving the use of a Taser will be documented on a DCAJ Corrections Use of Force Report Form No. 409, and Incident Report in the JMS specifying the date, time of use, inmate, and follow up procedures. - c.
+Tasers will only be deployed in a corrections setting by a certified Taser operator, and in accordance with AJ Policies CD- 8-9 Defensive Tool Control, CD-8-12 Cell and Area Extractions, CD-10-13 Mental Health and DCSO Policy 5.02 Use of Force, Specific Instrumentality. - b.
+Any incident involving the use of a Taser will be documented on an AJ Corrections Use of Force Report Form No. 409, and Incident Report in the JMS specifying the date, time of use, inmate, and follow up procedures. - c.
 The shift supervisor will request photographs be taken of the person Tased, documenting the location where the probe(s) impacted, any marks or injuries sustained from probes or a drive stun.
-The shift sergeant will request a medical evaluation on site or at a medical facility depending on the area impacted, degree of injury and current condition of the inmate.
+The shift supervisor will request a medical evaluation on site or at a medical facility depending on the area impacted, degree of injury and current condition of the inmate.

 - d.
 If the shift supervisor determines the probes contacted a sensitive area or the inmate displays signs of distress the inmate will be taken to a medical facility immediately for proper removal of the probes or medical care.
 All procedures taken will be documented in written format and photographed as evidence.
 Additionally, the probes, wires and chads will be retained as evidence.
-The following DCAJ policies; CD-10-16 Inmate Death, Injury & Illness and CD-8-17 Criminal Acts will be followed. - e.
+The following AJ Policies; CD-10-16 Inmate Death, Injury & Illness and CD-8-17 Criminal Acts will be followed. - e.
 The use of a Taser is forbidden for inmates fully restrained in the Pro-Straint Safety Chair or Emergency Restraint Chair (ERC). - f.
 Tasers will not be used on inmates who pose a risk of falling from elevated positions, where flammables may be present, or anytime the risk of substantial injury is likely once the inmate is Tased and the risk is known. - g.
-Daily Taser inspections by corrections deputies will include: - 1) A spark check at the beginning of each shift to ensure the Taser will function properly. - 2) Inspection for damage, cleanliness, proper battery charge and the approved cartridges are in place. - 3) Only authorize personnel are armed with the Taser after approval for possible deployment. - h.
+Daily Taser inspections by corrections deputies will include: - 1) A spark check at the beginning of each shift to ensure the Taser will function properly. - 2) Inspection for damage, cleanliness, proper battery charge and the approved cartridges are in place. - 3) Only authorized personnel are armed with the Taser after approval for possible deployment. - h.
 Pre-planned supervisor responsibilities: - 1) When practical, authorize deployment and be present during the use of force incident. - 2) Approve the deployment plan considering the following: Attempts for lesser use of force options have or will be exhausted to include display of the Taser infrared laser as a method for gaining compliance, the manner for deployment, evaluate the known risk factors for the inmate and location for use (flammables or use of flammable OC), assign a Taser operator, require commands and instructions be given to the inmate, establish a restraint procedure, and inmate removal. - i.
-Post-incident supervisor responsibilities: - 1) If the probes are located in a non-sensitive area remove the probes if the sergeant determines this can be done safely without causing further injury to the inmate or staff. - 2) Determine level of medical evaluation required for the inmate. - 3) Maintain probes and chads as evidence DCAJ Policy CD-8-17, Criminal Acts. - 4) Secure all documentation and materials for a lieutenant's review. - 5) Notify the corrections commander of the Taser use. - i.
+Post-incident supervisor responsibilities: - 1) If the probes are located in a non-sensitive area remove the probes if the shift supervisor determines this can be done safely without causing further injury to the inmate or staff. - 2) Determine level of medical evaluation required for the inmate. - 3) Maintain probes and chads as evidence AJ Policy CD-8-17, Criminal Acts. - 4) Secure all documentation and materials for a lieutenant's review. - 5) Notify the Corrections Captain of the Taser use. - i.
 Prohibited Taser use: - 1) Use a Taser in a reckless manner or to discipline, harass or punish an inmate.